DanteLore/dantelore/content/posts/stop-press.md

 draft: False
 ---

-About five minutes after I posted about history last night I decided to put The Duke's military reg into [Boscombe Down Aviation Collection](http://www.boscombedownaviationcollection.co.uk/) (BDAC), who restore and maintain aircraft which have been let-go by the flight testing centre.
+About five minutes after I posted about history last night I decided to put The Duke's military reg into <a href="http://www.boscombedownaviationcollection.co.uk/">Boscombe Down Aviation Collection</a> (BDAC), who restore and maintain aircraft which have been let-go by the flight testing centre.

 The bloke who took the pictures helped out there and took some time to investigate a Land Rover 109 HSV - now known as The Duke!
 Pictures of the identification plates in the cab, complete with military reg and chassis number, confirm this.